 I hold a PhD in English literature from Duquesne University, where I taught courses in American literature, creative writing, and composition and served as the Assistant Director of the Writing Center.
 In 2009 I earned an MFA in fiction from Penn State University and in 2004 a BA in English writing and history from the University of Pittsburgh.
-This fall I will join the faculty at Rocky Mountain College in Billings, MT, as Visiting Assistant Professor of Creative Writing.
+I'm currently Visiting Assistant Professor of Creative Writing at Rocky Mountain College in Billings, MT.

 My training as a creative writer informs my critical attention to literary form and narrative theory as well as my pedagogical approach to texts both literary and nonliterary.
 My recent critical work considers post-9/11 American war fiction by Ben Fountain, Phil Klay, and David Abrams in the context of government, military, and media discourses about the Iraq War and the ever-evolving legacy of the Vietnam War.
 I also study U.S. poetry, drama, and fiction from throughout the twentieth century as well as post-WWII British fiction and poetry.